-As a part of the first step, we can provide them extra without taking anything away in the shape of Jazz accelerator.
-It is to exploit the adjacencies around telecom and IT.
+The first step is to provide them extra without taking anything away with the ‘Jazz accelerator’ to exploit the adjacencies around telecom and IT.
 We will try to gravitate the ideas coming out of this particular center more towards technology.

 You were an advocate of digitization when you re-joined Mobilink in 2015.
 How far have you come in pursuance of your goal?